Algirdas: Expansion of Lithuania

 Algirdas held his own, also acquiring influence and territory at the expense of the Moscow principality and the Golden Horde and extending the borders of the Grand Duchy of Lithuania to the Black Sea.
-His principal efforts were directed toward securing the Slavic lands which were part of the former Kievan Rus'.
+His principal efforts were directed toward securing the East Slavic lands which were part of the former Kievan Rus'.
 Although Algirdas engineered the election of his son Andrius as Prince of Pskov and a powerful minority of Novgorod Republic citizens supported him against the Moscow principality, his rule in both commercial centres was (at best) precarious.

 Algirdas occupied the important principalities of Smolensk and Bryansk.
 Although his relationship with the grand dukes of Moscow principality was generally friendly (demonstrated by his marriages to two Orthodox Russian princesses), he besieged Moscow in 1368 and 1370 during the Lithuanian–Muscovite War (1368–1372).
 An important feat by Algirdas was his victory over the Tatars in the Battle of Blue Waters at the Southern Bug in 1362, which resulted in the breakup of the Kipchaks and compelled the khan to establish his headquarters in the Crimea.

 In a 1371 letter to Philotheus Kokkinos, the Ecumenical Patriarch of Constantinople, Algirdas titled himself as a Lithuanian King, demanded a separate metropolitan bishop (from Moscow) for Kyiv, Smolensk, Tver, Little Russia, Novosil, and Nizhny Novgorod, and denied Muscovite complaints that he attacked Moscow without a reason.

+Death and succession

+Algirdas died in May 1377.
+At the beginning of the year, his named heir was the youngest son he had by his first wife, Prince Fiodor.
+However, Algirdas apparently changed his mind briefly before his death and he installed as his new Crown Prince one of his sons from the second marriage, Jogaila, who ultimately inherited the throne.
+Jogaila was a son of Algirdas by his second wife, Uliana, though it's debated whether he was the eldest one.

+Fiodor presumably tried to take the position of the Grand Duke in 1381 during coup against his younger half-brother, however, it was their uncle Kęstutis who took the seat at that time.
+Jogaila ultimately reclaimed his title in 1382 and Fiodor recognized him as sovereign by 1386, effectively withdrawing his own claim.